Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 | 10 Dec 2024 | Entered into force |

-| 11 Jun 2026 | Conformity assessment body provisions apply |
+| 11 Jun 2026 | Conformity assessment body notification provisions apply; Member States must have designated notifying authorities |

-| 11 Sep 2026 | Vulnerability reporting obligations apply |
+| 11 Sep 2026 | Vulnerability reporting obligations (Article 14) apply — including for products already on market |

-| 11 Dec 2027 | Full application of all requirements |
+| 11 Dec 2027 | Full application of all requirements — CE marking, conformity assessment, technical documentation |

 Penalties